Joe Biden: 'I've Never Focused on Money for Me'

-“I’ve never focused on money for me,” said Joe Biden during Friday’s ABC-hosted Democrat debate in Manchester, NH, in response to a question posed by former Clinton administration communications director George Stephanopoulos about “child poverty.”
+“I’ve never focused on money for me,” said Joe Biden during Friday’s ABC-hosted Democrat debate in Manchester, New Hampshire, in response to a question posed by former Clinton administration Communications Director George Stephanopoulos about “child poverty.”

 “I come from a family where a dad walked in one day and said, ‘We gotta move.
 Don’t have a job.
-We gotta move to a different city,'” claimed Joe Biden.
+We gotta move to a different city,’” claimed Biden.
 “I watched my dad, and I met many people here, in this state and others who’ve gone through the same thing, where the father’s made that longest walk and the mother’s made that longest walk.”

 Biden continued, “I was listed for the entire time I was in the United States Congress as the poorest man in the United States Congress.
 My net worth was net-zero a couple of times.
 The fact of the matter is that I’ve never focused on money for me, and I was a single dad for five years.
 It’s not as hard as being a single mom, and I had help from my sisters in the audience and others.”